 If you need to smooth out your cash flow quickly and can qualify for Bank of America’s cards, business credit cards offer a quick approval decision and a low cost way to access a short-term source of credit.

 Be weary that applying to multiple sources for funding can ding your credit.
 Nav can help you understand which financing options you are most likely to qualify for before you submit an application, all without hurting your credit scores.
-Nav’s MatchFactor uses a proprietary algorithm, along with machine learning, to instantly filter and display dozens of financing options and credit cards you’re most-qualified to receive.
-Businesses who use MatchFactor are four times more likely to be approved for financing when they need it.
-Sign up for a Nav account now to see your matches.
+Nav uses a proprietary algorithm, along with machine learning, to instantly filter and display dozens of financing options and credit cards you’re most-qualified to receive.
+Sign up with Nav now to see your best options based on your business data.